A walk of approximately half-an-hour, excluding the Museum

 On the road up to Kincurdie above the playing field you can see one of the ice-houses (11) built to preserve salmon in the winter months.
 The ice was formed in man-made ponds up the Fairy Glen, and lasted for months in these deep dark cellars.

-Turn left on Bridge Street onto Courthill Road.
-As you climb this steep hill look back at the impressive perpendicular Kaes Craig (14) noisy with nesting jackdaws and fulmars.
+Back towards the Plough Inn, turn up onto Courthill Road.
+As you climb this steep hill look back at the impressive perpendicular Kaes Craig (14).
 Hugh Miller says of it, "The numerous bands of sand by which the cliff is horizontally streaked from top to bottom we find hollowed as we approach into a multitude of circular openings like shot holes in an old tower, which form breeding places for the claw and sand martin".

 On your right pass the Gordon Memorial Hall (15).
 This was built in 1904 by two sisters called Miller from Miller's Hotel who married brothers called Gordon, in memory of their husbands.
 It has long been the pride of Rosemarkie folk.
 During the war it was open day and night for canteen and recreational purposes.

 Further up the hill, just below Courthill House, you can see the site of the Old Smiddy (16).
 Courthill takes its name from the partly-artificial circular mound which is thought to have been the seat of justice during Norse occupation of the Black Isle.
 Later it was probably the site of a motehill castle, a defensive site occupied by the first Bishops of Ross.

 The road now straightens and to your right find the old Rosemarkie School (17) opened in the late 19th century and in spite of heartfelt protests closed in 1932 owing to lack of numbers.
 Local children went first to Fortrose Academy and now are bussed to Avoch Primary School.